-2. Procurement.
+- 2. Procurement.
 The State will select the contractor in the following manner:

-The State of Maryland case management providers include all 19 of the Area Agencies on Aging (AAA) in the State.
+- Competitive procurement

+- Open cooperative procurement

+- Sole source procurement

+- X Other (please describe)

+The State will designate up to 19 AAAs.
 The State utilizes a competitive solicitation process to identify additional providers, as needed.
-Since the rates are set in regulation the proposals are evaluated solely on quality and experience.
+Since the rates are set in regulation, the proposals are evaluated solely on quality and experience.